Sweetness and light: Genesis

 "The Battle of the Books" spoofed the famous seventeenth-century Quarrel of the Ancients and the Moderns, a controversy that had raged first in France and then, less intensely, in England, about which was better, the Ancient or Modern learning.
-Should people still model their writings and artistic productions on Greek and Latin authors?
-Or should they study the moderns (from the Renaissance on), who used living vernacular languages (not dead ones) and produced practical inventions and new artistic genres that could be read by everyone?
-In On Ancient and Modern Learning (1697), Swift's patron, the urbane Sir William Temple, had weighed in on the losing side, that of the Ancients, repeating the famous figure of speech used by Newton, that we moderns see further only because we are dwarves standing on the shoulders of giants.
+Should people model their thinkings and creative productions on ancient Greek and Latin culture, which had been rediscovered in Europe from the Renaissance on?
+Or should they stay faithful to medieval modernity, scholasticism and the authority of Christian monarchy and church; and create artistic works in living vernacular languages (not Greek or Latin) that flatter medieval society and values?
+In On Ancient and Modern Learning (1697), Swift's patron, the urbane Sir William Temple, had weighed in on the side of the Ancients, repeating the famous figure of speech used by Newton, that the moderns see further only because we are dwarves standing on the shoulders of giants.
 Swift has the books come to life and step down from the library shelves to stage a mock-Homeric battle, while the goddess Criticism, a hideous hag, intervenes on the side of her beloved "Moderns" in the manner of the Olympians of yore.

 Midway through the story, Aesop, an ancient book, stumbles on a debate between a bee and a spider.
 The spider claims that the bee creates nothing of its own, whereas the spider is an original creator who "spins and spits wholly from himself, and scorns to own any obligation or assistance from without"; his web is a triumph of architecture and mathematics.
 The bee counters that the spider's web is spun from digested flies and other dirt and that all the spider really contributes is his poison.
 Bees range far and wide to search out the very best flowers, which they do not harm, while the spider only moves four inches and feeds on insects and other "vermin of the age.”

 Aesop judges the argument.
 The ancient writers, he says, are like bees who fill their "hives with honey and wax, thus furnishing mankind with the two noblest of things, which are sweetness and light."
 The Ancients "are content with the bee to pretend to nothing of [their] own, beyond…flights and…language."
 That is, imitation of Ancient authors results in works filled with delight (sweetness) and moral wisdom (light).
 Later writers, notably Matthew Arnold used the phrase "sweetness and light", to designate the positive effects of a (predominantly classical) humanistic culture in arts and letters (without Swift's emphasis on originality versus imitation).